 "Studies for Flight to the Moon" (2011)

 As a somewhat avid and guilty consumer of astrology and admirer of round objects, I made this series to explore the relationship between mythology, human emotionality and the images we have of planets and stars.
 Photos taken form the Internet have been transformed into a series of square shaped play.
 The ornamented table was added for aesthetic purposes only.

 "Territory of Fear" (2002-2003)

 "Territory of Fear" depicts the slaughter of lambs for Easter and of pigs for Christmas as a Christian-Orthodox tradition.
 The paintings and artist's books combined expressive painting, for lack of a better term, with documentary photography of these rituals.
 The project asked questions about the relationship between fear and aggression and about religion as ritualized violence.
 The multimedia project that included a video and a performance with the audience was first shown at UNA Gallery in Bucharest in 2003 as a solo exhibition.

-"Forbidden Dreams-Landscape Painting" was an exploration of female desire before I had the terms to call it that.
+"Forbidden Dreams-/ Interior Landscape" was an exploration of female homoerotic desire before I had the means to call it that.
 It was inspired by Surrealist art, Freud readings and adolescence.
 It combined abstracted painted forms with documents of electric polls and photographs of desolate fields and was my thesis exhibition for Bachelor of Arts at UNA Gallery, National University of Arts, Bucharest, 2002.